-5.4 The program assures that medical imaging procedures are performed under the appropriate supervision of qualified clinical staff.
+5.4 The program assures that medical imaging procedures are performed under the appropriate supervision of a qualified radiographer.

 Appropriate supervision assures patient safety and proper educational practices.
 The program must develop and publish supervision policies that clearly delineate its expectations of students, clinical preceptors, and clinical staff.